pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Single logo for light and dark mode
 -----------------------------------

-Put a logo file under your doc html static path folder, and use the following configuration:
+Put an image in a folder that is in `html_static_path`, and use the following configuration:

 .. code:: python